zonkhead/log-tailor/README.md

   -l value
     	Log to tail (short name, multiple ok)
   -limit int
     	Number of entries to output.
-Defaults to 0 which is no-limit -p string
+Defaults to MaxInt -p value
-    	Project ID
+    	Project ID (multiple ok)
 ```

 ## Where it is now